Jab We Wed

 Jab We Wed is also being aired on Indian channel Zindagi from 18 December 2015 every Monday to Saturday 8:30pm (IST) under the same title.

 Plot outline

 Faris’ (Danish Taimoor) mother (Bushra Ansari) tells him that her dying wish is that he marry one of his aunt's daughters.
-Faris, with his best friend and confidante, Nisa (Aiza Khan) go on this journey to find the right girl for him.
+Faris, with his best friend and confidante, Nisa (Aiza Khan) goes on this journey to find the right girl for him.
 From the fashion ramps of Karachi to the towns of Punjab, this trip proves to be more than a memorable journey for Nisa, Faris and his 3 cousins.
 In the end, Faris is able to realise his feelings for Nisa and proposes to her at her wedding day with Zero.
 Nisa accepts the proposal and they get married.
 The serial ends with a dance performance by the whole cast on the title track.